Khaled-Dahhasi/Week2_training/report.md

   - /usr: Holds the majority of user-related data, including application files, libraries, and documentation.
   - /var: Contains variable data that frequently changes, such as log files, spool directories, and temporary files.

-- Completed assignment 2, which involved practical exercises on the "locate," "updatedb

-," "find," and "sort" commands:
+- Completed assignment 2, which involved practical exercises on the "locate," "updatedb ," "find," and "sort" commands:

-**Wednesday Assignment 2 - Shell Script Explanation**
+**Wednesday Assignment 2 - Shell Script Explanation** **Spoiler warning for harry potter**

 Let's explain each task in the shell script provided: